AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

     color: ''
   - template: text
     block: text
-    content: |-
-      * Outdoor playing fields and surfaces will be open for limited use with distancing requirements that include:

-      * Bleachers and fixed seating will be limited

-      * Guests are encouraged to bring in their own chairs

-      * Social distancing of families watching games must be 6 feet apart, cones or other markers will be used to help communicate spacing

-      * Indoor facilities will reduce capacity to allow guest to adhere to recommended social distancing guidelines

-      * We’re taking necessary precautions to ensure proper distancing

-      * Capacity reductions will change as government guidance is updated

-      * Activities that do not adhere to government guidance will not be allowed

-      * We will be monitoring social distancing and guests not complying will be reminded to practice distancing.
-In the event guests will not comply with social distancing practices, they may be asked to leave the premises
+    content: "* Outdoor playing fields and surfaces will be open for limited use with distancing requirements that include:\n* Bleachers will be closed off\n* Family members are encouraged to bring in their own chairs and viewing will be limited\n* Social distancing of families watching games must be 6 feet apart. \n* Activities that do not adhere to government guidance will not be allowed\n* We will be monitoring social distancing and guests not complying will be reminded to practice distancing.
+In the event guests will not comply with social distancing practices, they may be asked to leave the premises\n* Please bring your own hand sanitizer or disinfectant wipes"

-      * Any vendors offering services will be required to be separated by appropriate distance and must demonstrate cleaning and disinfection practices
     centered: false
   section_title: What restrictions will be in place?
 - template: one-column